Roman Coins and the Cost of Living in First Century Rome

 Aureus (98 - 117 A.D.) - Bust of Plotina

-It is worth noting that the market value of gold and silver Roman coins exceeded the value of the precious metal that they contained.
-For example, the denarius was throughout the Empire 1.5 to multiple times the value of the silver that it contained.
-Also the amount of silver or gold contained varied especially during times of war.
-It significantly decreased during the 3rd and 4th century A.D..
+It is worth noting that the market value of gold and silver Roman coins exceeded the value of the precious metal they contained.
+For example, the denarius was, throughout the Empire, worth between 1.5 and several times the value of its silver content.
+Moreover, the amount of silver or gold contained in coins varied, especially during times of war, and it significantly decreased during the 3rd and 4th centuries A.D.

-Producing coins was a complicated process.
-It was complicated on purpose in order to prevent fake coins from being produced and circulated.
-The production of coins required special equipment and a process which produced a distinct detailed relief image free of cavities (due to oxygen bubbles) and which made the coins gloss.
+Producing coins was a complicated process — intentionally so — in order to prevent counterfeit coins from being produced and circulated.
+The production of coins required special equipment and a method that produced a distinct, detailed relief image free from cavities (caused by oxygen bubbles) and that gave the coins a glossy finish.
 It also required specific quantities of (precious) metal.
-Romans used an almost industrial process to produce coins which were quite detailed and cleaner than Greek coins.
+The Romans employed an almost industrial process to produce coins that were highly detailed and cleaner in appearance than Greek coins.

-The equipment to make coins included casts on which liquid metal was poured in order to produce blanks (coins with no images on them).
-Other equipment included two die usually made of bronze.
-The die had the negative of the relief image to be created.
-The lower die usually had the image of a deity.
-The upper die that of a symbol of Rome.
-A blank was warmed in an oven.
-It was then placed on the lower die.
-Then the upper die was put above it and struck with a heavy hammer.
+The equipment used to make coins included casts into which liquid metal was poured to produce blanks (coins with no images).
+Other equipment included two dies, usually made of bronze, which bore the negative of the relief image to be created.
+The lower die generally featured the image of a deity, while the upper die bore a symbol of Rome.
+A blank was heated in an oven, placed on the lower die, and then struck with a heavy hammer while the upper die was held above it.

-Initially the minting of all coins was made in the city of Rome.
-Later during the Empire, the minting of bronze and of some silver coins could be made at other mints at other locations.
-It is worth noting that all gold coins were made by only one mint situated in the city of Rome throughout the Republic and in the first few centuries of the Empire.
+Initially, all coins were minted in the city of Rome.
+Later, during the Empire, the minting of bronze and some silver coins took place in other mints at various locations.
+It is worth noting that all gold coins were produced by a single mint located in Rome throughout the Republic and during the first few centuries of the Empire.

 Coins initially featured deities.
-Later during the Empire they featured the heads of Emperor, noting that Caesar is the first to have started the trend of putting the head / bust of a living person on coins.
-Coins often had propaganda purposes.
+Later, during the Empire, they depicted the heads of emperors — noting that Caesar was the first to begin the trend of placing the head or bust of a living person on coins.
+Coins often served propaganda purposes.

 Prices of products, services and salaries in the 1st century A.D.